 If you try to smoke at any higher temperatures, the fat content in your sausage will start to melt and ooze out of the casing.

 Fat is important.
 Not only does it add to the flavor of your sausage, it acts as a binding agent.
 Once it starts to melt, your sausage will become dry, crumbly, and much less tasty.

 This could take many hours, depending on how full your smoker is.
 Don't Guess.
 Use a meat thermometer (I like an instant read digital with an alarm) to monitor this part of the meat smoking process.

-As important as the actual smoking is though, the way you handle your sausage links from this point on will have a lot to do with determining the final quality of your product.
-Click Here to see what to do next.
+As important as the actual smoking is though, the way you handle your sausage links from this point on will have a lot to do with determining the final quality of your product...see step 3 below.